blinkops/backend-interview/README.md

 ## Deliverables

 The code should be written in Python or Golang and the api should be called using a REST call like this: /patients?location=<location>
 It should contain documentation and unit tests that show your understanding of the problem.
-Once you&#39;re finished, submit a PR to this repo.
+Once you&#39;re finished, submit a PR to this repo and add havivrosh as the reviewer.